 AXA Assistance USA

 Well-known around Europe and North America, AXA is an insurance giant that offers plenty of travel insurance plans.
-I have purchased AXA travel insurance before and was impressed with the quality of coverage and fair prices.
+I had purchased AXA travel insurance before and was impressed with the quality of coverage and fair prices.

 - Includes sports benefits